GAN Inversion: A Survey: Introduction

 \figoverview

-In contrast, GAN inversion aims to invert a given image back into the latent space of a pretrained GAN model.
+GAN inversion aims to invert a given image back into the latent space of a pretrained GAN model.
 The image can then be faithfully reconstructed from the inverted code by the generator.
 Since GAN inversion plays an essential role in bridging real and fake image domains, significant advances have been made~\cite{zhu2016generative,abdal2019image2stylegan,abdal2020image2stylegan2,bau2019seeing,karras2020analyzing,huh2020transforming,pan2020exploiting,jahanian2020steerability,shen2020interpreting}.
-GAN inversion enables the controllable directions found in latent spaces of the existing trained GANs to be applicable to real image editing, without requiring ad-hoc supervision or expensive optimization.
-As shown in Figure~\ref{fig:overview}, after the real image is inverted into the latent space, we can vary its code along one specific direction to edit the corresponding attribute of the image.
-As a rapidly growing field that combines the generative adversarial network with interpretable machine learning techniques, GAN inversion not only provides an alternative flexible image editing framework but also helps reveal the inner mechanism of deep generative models.
+GAN inversion makes the controllable directions found in latent spaces of the existing trained GANs applicable to editing real images, without requiring any ad-hoc supervision or expensive optimization.
+As shown in Fig.~\ref{fig:overview}, after the real image is inverted into the latent space, we can vary its code along one specific direction to edit the corresponding attribute of the image.
+As a rapidly growing direction that combines GANs and interpretable machine learning techniques, GAN inversion is not only a flexible image editing framework but also helps reveal the inner workings of deep generative models.

 In this paper, we present a comprehensive survey of GAN inversion methods with an emphasis on algorithms and applications.
 To the best of our knowledge, this work is the first survey on the rapidly growing GAN inversion with the following contributions.
-First, we provide a comprehensive and systematic review and analysis of all aspects of GAN inversion both hierarchically and structurally.
-Second, we provide a comparative summary of the properties and performance for GAN inversion methods.
-Third, we discuss the challenges and open issues and identify the trends for future research.
+We provide a comprehensive review of GAN inversion methods and compare their different properties and performances.
+We further discuss the challenges, open issues, and trends for future research.